MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === Bonjour

-Bonjour is a former proprietary zero-configuration network protocol suite over IP that Apple has submitted to the IETF.
-The proposed zero-configuration solutions covers IP addressing, name-to-address translation on local networks using #gls("mdns") and service discovery.
-Using Bonjour on Apple platforms is done via appropriate frameworks leaving the responding to #gls("mdns") queries to the mDNSResponder daemon @apple_inc_bonjour_2013.
+Bonjour is a former proprietary zero-configuration network protocol suite over #gls("ip") that Apple has submitted to the #gls("ietf").
+The proposed zero-configuration solutions covers #gls("ip") addressing, name-to-address translation on local networks using #gls("mdns") and service discovery.
+Using Bonjour on Apple platforms is done via appropriate frameworks leaving the responding to #gls("mdns") queries to the #gls("mdns")Responder daemon @apple_inc_bonjour_2013.

-=== IPS
+=== #gls("ips")

-The Internet Protocol Suite (IPS) is a set of networking protocols specified by the IETF also often referred to as "TCP/IP" protocol stack.
-It is split into five protocol layers -- Application, Transport, Internet, Network Interface and Network Hardware --, however for this thesis only the first two are relevant and listed below @shirey_internet_nodate.
+The #gls("ips") is a set of networking protocols specified by the #gls("ietf") also often referred to as "#gls("tcp")/#gls("ip")" protocol stack.
+It is split into five protocol layers -- Application, Transport, Internet, Network Interface and Network Hardware --, however for this thesis only the first two are relevant and listed below @shirey_internet_2007.

 #figure(
     align(